As you probably know, I now lead group trips to London.

 3. Go capsule, but don’t be rigid about it.

-Everyone says to create a capsule wardrobe when you travel, and I say that, too.
+Everyone says to create a capsule wardrobe when you travel, and I agree.
 But don’t be such a stickler that you end up buying things just for your trip because they “go,” or that you feel like every possible combination has to be an Amazing Outfit.

 Stick with some classic basics that layer, and you should be set.